MaxGandini/Physics_showcase/README.md

 ![Figure 2022-07-05 033338](https://github.com/user-attachments/assets/f5fc8505-c65a-4184-a886-f5cbc0d4184a)

-### Glow experiment with Helium and Air
+### Unconventional method for measuring electron temperature in a gas:

-Analyzed the Spectrum of Helium and found a mismatch between the measured data and the one tabulated at the NIST institute.
+During a Glow experiment, analyzed the Spectrum of Helium and found a mismatch between the measured data and the one tabulated at the NIST institute.
 Every frequency was shifted to longer wavelengths (reminiscent of red-shifts).
 Explained the mismatch by proposing thermic doppler effects, and with the theory calculating the temperature of electrons in the gas, coinciding with other papers in the field.